-Obtaining your WACE
+Obtaining Your WACE

 The Western Australian Certificate of Education (WACE) is awarded to secondary school students who satisfy its requirements.
-Students will, generally, complete two years of senior secondary study and if the required levels of achievement are demonstrated, students will be awarded the Western Australian Certificate of Education.
+Students generally complete two years of senior secondary study, and if they demonstrate the required levels of achievement, they will be awarded the WACE.

-Requirements for students completing the WACE
+Requirements for Students Completing the WACE